mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### Outsourcing manufacturing

-I hired a third part-time employee on a temporary basis.
-And even with three people, it was tough to keep up with orders.
+The hard part of scaling up TinyPilot was finding a contract manufacturer.

+They've been great.
+Even before they started their production pipeline for us, we asked for their help in figuring out a fan issue.
+The fans we were buying suddenly were making a loud buzzing sound on every third build.

+It's scary to have this part of production abstracted so much away from me.
+When we were building in-house, we all shared access to the instructions in Notion.
+If we ran into an issue or found a better way of doing something, we just updated the page, and everyone had the latest instructions.

+With the contract manufacturer, we give them the instructions, they translate them to Vietnamese for their employees in Vietnam, and then.
+I can't read Vietnamese, so I'm relying on them to get it right.

+They kind of had to start from scratch on making our cases, and making our circuit boards.

 Getting the new manufacturer up and running took XX months.
 They've worked out even better than we hoped.
 Our previous manufacturing partners have all been companies based in China.
+Our experience was fine.
+The quality and price were usually good, but it was pretty much a black box.
+You gave them your designs and a few weeks later, you'd get the physical .
+And we had to stay vigilant to prevent drops in quality or counterfeit parts.

+communication was difficult.
 We found a US-based company with facilities overseas.
-They've been really hands-on in working with to improve aspects of the product, and they designed a retail box for us.
+They've been really hands-on in working with to improve the product. and they designed a retail box for us.

+It's incredibly demoralizing to be in the position where I'm rooting against sales of my own product because we're supply limited.
+I'd open Shopify and see that we had a record-setting sales day, and think, "Damn!
+Why'd this have to happen?"

+Now we have a healthy manufacturing pipeline and we always have at least six weeks of inventory in stock.
+If there's a strong sales day, I can celebrate appropriately.

 ## Making TinyPilot look like a real product

+One of the biggest user-visible changes to TinyPilot this year has been how the physical product has matured visually.

-It's been a 3D-printed case.
-It was an especially high-quality 3D printed case made with carbon fiber, but it was still 3D-printed.
-When I looked at it alongside all the alumnium-cased items in my server rack, TinyPilot's plastic casing stuck out.
+At the end of last year, we were still making TinyPilot's cases with a fleet of 3D printers running nonstop.
+They were especially high-quality 3D-printed cases that we made with carbon fiber material, but they still had the "just a prototype" feel of a 3D printed product.
+When I looked at TinyPilot's 3D-printed case alongside all the alumnium-cased items in my server rack, TinyPilot's plastic casing stuck out.

 TODO: Photo of old device

-We actually did most of the heavy lifting last year, but we finally were able to begin shipping with metal cases this year.
+In XX, we introduced the TinyPilot Voyager 2a, which has a metal case.

 TODO: Photo of metal case

-The unboxing experience was something I also felt like hadn't matured with the rest of the product.
+The new case made a big difference.
+When we were constrained by supply, I tried increasing the price of our devices by XX%, but users continued buying at the same rate.
+I realized that the metal case had a huge impact on how customers perceived TinyPilot's value.

+The other change we made was in our packaging.
+By the end of 2022, we were still shipping TinyPilot in a plain brown box with the device and all the cables bunched together in a bubble-wrap pouch.

+TODO: Photos of bubble wrap glob

+Every time someone made a video review of TinyPilot, I prayed that they wouldn't show how ugly the unboxing process looked, but they usually did.

 I'd had a few conversations with designers about making a nice retail box for the product, but it never came together, and it was never my top priority.
-Still, it definitely felt amateurish that we shipped our product in a plain brown box with the device and all the cables just globbed together in a bubble-wrap pouch.

-TODO: Photos of bubble wrap glob
+But especially when we switched to metal cases, TinyPilot's packaging felt amateurish and embarrassing.

 When we switched to our contract manufacturer, they offered to make a retail box for us as part of the project.
 And they ended up designing a box I like a lot.
 If someone were to make a TinyPilot unboxing video now, I'd be happy to see them open it.